kree-nickm/Moon-Mod-Tools/README.md

 Code base for all of the bots that provide moderator tools in moonmoon's subscriber Discord.

 ## Installation
-1. Checkout this repository onto your server.
+1. Checkout this repository onto your server into a directory of your choice.
+The directory with `package.json` will be referred to as the app directory.
-2. Obtain or create a [configuration file](#configuration-file) with the bot's ID and token, among other settings described below.
+2. Obtain or create a [configuration file](#configuration-file) with the bot's ID and token, among other settings described below, and put it in the app directory.
-3. Run `npm install` to install all of the dependencies.
+3. Run command `npm install` in the app directory to install all of the dependencies.

 ## Running the Bot
-Start the bot with `node .` to use default options.
+Start the bot with the command `node .` in the app directory to use default options.
 * If your configuration file is not `config.json` in the app directory, you can instead run `node . --config <filename>` to load your configuration file.

 To use PM2, you instead run `pm2 start --name="<bot name>" "node ."` or `pm2 start --name="<bot name>" node -- .`